Applied Economics PhD

 Written Preliminary Exam

 The written preliminary exam focuses on the microeconomic theory courses taken during the first year, together with applications of the theory covered in the first-year econometrics and quantitative methods courses.
-Microeconomic Theory III (AEC 613) taken in the second year and Computational Economics (AEC 627), taken in the second year, are not tested on the written preliminary exam.
+Computational Economics (AEC 627), taken in the second year, is not tested on the written preliminary exam.

 Second Year Research Paper